claranet/terraform-signalfx-detectors/.github/ISSUE_TEMPLATE/documentation.md

 Like I don't understand how to do this, or it miss context for that..

 **Give us some suggestions**
-Here are some suggestions or better here is a pull request.
+Here are some suggestions or, even better, here is a pull request.